-This is an exciting time in the history of our company - and your vote is very important.
+This is an important moment in the transformation of our company - and every vote is important.
 Please complete, sign and return your proxy card, or use telephone or internet voting prior to the meeting, so that your shares will be represented and voted at the meeting even if you cannot attend.
+Please see our 2022 Annual Report to Shareholders made available with this Proxy Statement.

-On behalf of the Board of Directors and all of us at Emerson, thank you for your ongoing support and involvement.
-I hope you share in my excitement for Emerson's next chapter of global leadership and industry evolution.
+On behalf of the Board of Directors and all of us at Emerson, thank you for your ongoing support and commitment.

-December 10, 2021
+December 9, 2022